-EBITDA for FY2022 is based on the Board approved budget, with FY2023 to FY2026 increasing by an average of 5.0% per annum, which is in line with the management's growth strategies for the short to medium term.
-Management believe this is achievable based on historical trends and the plans to continue to invest in product development and expansion within the Americas region.
+EBITDA for FY2023 is based on the Board approved budget, with FY2024 to FY2027 increasing by an average of 5.0% per annum, which is in line with the management's growth strategies for the short to medium term.
+Management believes this is achievable based on historical trends and the plans to continue to invest in product development and expansion within the Americas region.
+The terminal growth rate was set at 2% inline with the long-term real growth rate of the US economy.

-Sensitivity Analysis
+Sensitivity analysis

 Management have conducted an analysis of the sensitivity of the impairment test to reasonably possible changes in the key assumptions used to determine the recoverable amount of the CGU.
-This sensitivity analysis highlights that the recoverable amount is sensitive to the achievement of short term EBITDA and a decline of 2% of the EBITDA to terminal year for each year would reduce the headroom in the CGU to nil but would not result in an impairment charge.
+This sensitivity analysis considered the changes to terminal growth rate from 1.5% to 2.5% and discount rate from 9.25% to 10.75%.
+The analysis revealed that there is sufficient headroom in all instances of changes for two factors and there is no risk of impairment.